satche/notebook/src/engineering/machine-learning/metrics/fid.md

 # Fréchet Inception Distance

-[Fréchet Inception Distance](https://en.wikipedia.org/wiki/Fr%C3%A9chet_inception_distance) (FID) measure the quality of an [AI-generated](/engineering/machine-learning/applications/generative-ai.md) image.
+[Fréchet Inception Distance](https://en.wikipedia.org/wiki/Fr%C3%A9chet_inception_distance) (FID) measure the quality of an [AI-generated](../applications/generative-ai.md) image.
 It compares a set of real images from the dataset and the generated images.

+**Some infos**
-As 2024, it's a standard metric in this domain.
+- As 2024, it's a standard metric in this domain.
+- A minimum sample size of *10'000* is recommanded

 **[Inception Score](/engineering/machine-learning/metrics/inception-score.md)** comparison:
 - Both are based on an Inception [CNN](/engineering/machine-learning/neural-network/cnn.md) image [classification](/engineering/machine-learning/tasks/classification.md) model